Comedy as the vehicle for PR agency in the Québec Market

 Patrick Huard’s taxi driver character lights up Intact Assurance ads.

-Media events are a great way for reporters to experience your products or services.
+As PR agencies know, media events are a great way for reporters to experience your products or services.
 Include in your event flow the comedian’s appearance.
 This way reporters will have an additional storyline to develop, giving you more earned media space.
 Sometimes this is the difference between only getting a blurb in the newspaper and an article.
 Be sure to create a context for the comedian to feel comfortable and don’t try to shove his or her way all the messaging for your company.
 Always utilize people’s strength.

 Joannie Rochette was the star of a media event in one of our public relations activations.
 An example of leveraging her healthy and athletic aura for the launch of a product.